mik4el/cc1350-swim-thermo/README.md

 - Check current draw (when applying power).
 An empty device should go into boot loader mode and draw 6-7mA.
 ```

+## Test radio on CC1350
+Download and install smart rf studio http://www.ti.com/tool/SMARTRFTM-STUDIO, it includes a simple RSSI measurement and can sanity check that the radios are working as expected.
+It is unfortunately only available on windows.
+Also a good idea to have SDR or similar to validate that you are seeing radio emissions on the desired wavelengths and that they look similar to the launchpads.
+I recommend HackRF since it is capable of receiving both 1-6000MHz, with a normal tv-dongle SDR you will not be able to see the 2.4GHz spectrum from the CC1350.

 ## Software projects include:
 1. `hello_CC1350_SWIMTHERMO_tirtos_ccs` - sanity check and validate that programming the board works.
 1. `pinInterrupt_CC1350_SWIMTHERMO` - validate that the switch on the custom board can be read.